privacyidea/privacyidea/doc/installation/ubuntu.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to upgrade your privacyIDEA on Ubuntu to privacyIDEA 3.0,
-you need to add a new repository configuration as described in
+you need to add a new repository configuration as described above in
 :ref:`add_ubuntu_repository`.

 Now you can simply run::